Fake Legal Notice Checker

 Check legal notice emails before you panic or pay.

-Court-themed scams create fear with fake summons, citation threats, and lawsuit deadlines.
-Verify suspicious notices before downloading files or sharing personal data.
+Legal-themed scams create intense fear using fake summons, subpoena threats, and lawsuit deadlines.
+Verify suspicious court notices before downloading files or sharing personal data.

 Security Insight